spmcnulty/transfer-learning/README.md

 # transfer-learning
-A collection of data, trying experiments, refining data, refining experiments, etc. for transfer learning
+A collection of data, code, experiments, results, and writeups for Transfer Learning